NSM722/lets_eat/README.md

 Hence **BLoC** is the controller here

 In general terms, data will be flowing from the BLOC to the UI or from UI to the BLOC in the form of streams

+### Explicit and Implicit animations

+An explicit animation is controlled by the programmer and is a bit complex

+An implicit animation is controlled by flutter and is a lot less complex